 - 2 Eggs Beat

-- Peel and grate 1 jicama and place in a medium sized bowl.
+Peel and grate 1 jicama and place it in a medium-sized bowl.

-- Scoop a portion of the mixture with your hand and flatten with your hand.
+Scoop a portion of the mixture with your hand and flatten it with your hand.
 You will want to squeeze the water out as much as possible.

-- Repeat process until you have the desired number of hash browns.
+Repeat the process until you have the desired number of hash browns.

-- To add an extra kick in flavor, cook an sunny side up egg and place on top of hash brown
+To add an extra kick in flavor, cook a sunny side up egg and place on top of hash brown